The Ultimate Guide to WordPress Security

 For example, WordPress version 4.7.3 patched six XSS vulnerabilities in the REST API that could allow hackers to inject code into any WordPress site.
 It affected over 1.5 million sites according to Wordfence.

 Sucuri initially reported that roughly 67,000 WordPress sites were hacked and defaced by different hackers due to the discovered security hole.
-Once a patch was released, over one million sites weren’t immediately updated, whcih lead to them being hacked.
+Once a patch was released, over one million sites weren’t immediately updated, which lead to them being hacked.

 How Hackers Compromise Websites